Sweet Dog

 • Spot and remove oleander, yew, rhododendron, castor bean and spring bulbs.

-• Pick up acorns, chestnuts, berries and pruning waste.
+• Pick up acorns, conkers, berries and prunings.

-• Close off access to the compost and to spent brewing grains.
+• Close off access to the compost and to hop residues if you brew your own beer at home.

 On walks

-• Work on "leave it" and a solid no-scavenging cue: it is the most reliable barrier.
+• Work on "leave it" and a solid "no" that holds even at a distance: it is the most reliable barrier there is.

-• Faced with an unknown plant that has been chewed, treat it as a risk and ask the vet or a poison centre for advice.
+• Faced with an unknown plant that has been chewed, ask your vet or an animal poison centre for advice.

-1. Animal Poison Control Center (APCC), plant toxicology database, ASPCA
+1. Animal Poison Control Center (APCC), toxic plant database, ASPCA

 2. Veterinary toxicology: plants and toxins in dogs, Merck Veterinary Manual